-CINCINNATI - U.S. A
+CINCINNATI - U.S.A.

 The unit of paramount importance is the headstock.
 In excellence of design and construction the "American" is outstanding.
 The "American" geared headstock is simplified to the highest degree.
-Only three shafts including the spindle are employed, providing plenty of space inside the headstock bowl to permit the use of large diameter and wide face gears.
+Only three heat treated shafts including the spindle are employed, providing plenty of space inside the headstock bowl to permit the use of large diameter and wide face gears.
 All gears are hobbed.
 All gears are made from alloy steel forgings, heat treated and hardened.
-Each mating pair of gears is machine lapped under predetermined load in the most modern gear-lapping machines to insure smooth and quiet operation.
+Every gear is finish ground or machine lapped under predetermined load in the most modern grinding or gear-lapping machines to insure smooth and quiet operation.
 The back geared speeds are thru helical gears.
-The selective speed gears are of the spur tooth type, with machine rounded teeth adopted for quick and easy engagement, thus avoiding the use of objectionable friction or jaw clutches in the speed changing mechanism.
+The selective speed gears are of the spur tooth type, with machine rounded teeth adopted for quick and easy engagement, thus avoiding the use of objectional friction or jaw clutches in the speed changing mechanism.
 All speed changes are made through sliding gears except the high-speed run, which is through a slip gear automobile type of clutch.
-Slip gears slide on multiple splines.
+Slip gears slide on ground multiple splines.

 The "American" Geared Head is 100% antifriction.
 The starting clutch and brake unit, all shafts including the spindle and every loose sleeve are anti-friction mounted.
-There is not one plain bearing throughout the entire head-stock mechanism.
+There is not one plain bearing throughout the entire headstock mechanism.

-Example of fine finish produced by "American Geared Head Lathes.
-This finish was produced a 750 feet per minute, .003" feed in 1045 steel.
-Not the complete absence of gear or chatter marks even under magnification.
+Example of fine finish produced by "American" Geared Head Lathes.
+This finish was produced at 750 feet per minute, .003' feed in 1045 steel.
+Note the complete absence of gear or chatter marks even under magnification.